Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * Recap the actual status in the document as reference for others (this will help you during reviews as example)
 * Analysis of what to change with details and explanation (add also user cases)
-* Do a final proposal that is a recap in a bullet list (this simplifies for feedback and for the others to remember the various tasks/difference)
+* Do a final proposal that is a recap in a bullet list (this simplifies for feedback and for the others to remember the various tasks/differences)

 ### Workflow

 When you have your proposal but also during the writing you will have tasks to do, like gathering the resources etc.
 The best way is to track everything somewhere and in your plan (that is private to the leaders maybe) write all the various tasks.

-From a big task, is better to create various little tasks so you can track your progress more easily and see what is happening.
+From a big task, it's better to create various little tasks so you can track your progress more easily and see what is happening.